Xiaokang2022/tkintertools-docs/3.0/documents/core/containers.md

 ```
 Toplevel window

-It can be used as a pop-up window,
-or it can be customized to put anything you want to show in it
+It can be used as a pop-up window, or it can be customized to put anything you want to show

 * `master`: parent widget
 * `size`: the size of the window, default value is 960x540(px)
-* `position`: the position of the window, default value indicates that
-the location is random
+* `position`: the position of the window, default value indicates that location is random
 * `title`: title of window, default is the same as title of master
+* `icon`: the icon of the window, default is the same as title of master
 * `grab`: set grab for this window
 * `focus`: whether direct input focus to this window
-* `**kwargs`: compatible with other parameters of class
+* `**kwargs`: compatible with other parameters of class `tkinter.Toplevel`
-`tkinter.Toplevel`

 ### 🟡`destroy`